peteroupc/html3dutil/tutorials/overview.md

   scene.setLookAt([0,0,30], [0,2,0]);
 ```

+For more information, see the {@tutorial camera} tutorial.

 ### 3D Models

 Every 3D scene is made up of "meshes", or the triangles, lines, and points that make up a geometric three-dimensional object.
 Meshes can be simple, such as a cube, or very complex, such as a town model complete with houses.
 You create a mesh using the `Mesh` class, or create a built-in geometric shape using a method in the `Meshes` class.
 The example below shows how you can create a box mesh: